AllenInstitute/deepinterpolation/README.rst

 	python setup.py install

-# **Descrition and use of the Command Line Interface (CLI).**

-DeepInterpolation 0.1.3 introduced a refactored interface to use the package.
-The purpose of this mode is to faciliate deployment of deepinterpolation and provide a consistent API for use.
-Example use of the CLI are provided in the *examples/* folder under cli_*.

-There are two modes that you can use:

-* Scripting mode:

-In this mode you construct a set of dictionaries of parameters and feed them to the training, inference or finetuning objects within a python script.
-This mode is useful to iterate and improve your jobs.
-Example of this mode are provided in the *examples/* folder as cli_*.py files.

-* Command-line mode:

-In this mode, you save the dictionary into a json file and provide the path to this file as a parameter through the command line.
-This mode is useful for deploying your jobs at a larger scale.
-Typically your json file is mostly the same from job to job.
-Example of this mode are provided in the *examples/* folder as cli_*.sh and cli_*.json files.

-All parameters of the CLI are documented within the schema.
-To access the documentation, type down :

-	python -m deepinterpolation.cli.training --help

-or

-	python -m deepinterpolation.cli.inference --help

-or

-	python -m deepinterpolation.cli.fine_tuning --help

 # **General package description**

 The files in the deepinterpolation folder contain the core classes for training, inference, loss calculation and network generations.
 Those are called 'Collection'.
 Each collection is essentially a local list of functions that are used to create different type of objects and can be extended on one another.